namigabbasov/ai-literacy-bibliometric-analysis/README.md

----
-title: "AI Literacy Bibliometric Analysis"
-output: github_document
----

 # AI Literacy Bibliometric Analysis

 ## Overview

-This repository provides a full bibliometric and embedding-based topic modeling analysis of scholarly research on **AI literacy** published between **2016 and 2025**.
+This repository provides a full bibliometric and embedding-based topic modeling analysis of scholarly research on **AI literacy** published between **2010 and 2025**.
 The project integrates **quantitative bibliometrics**, **network analysis**, **embedding-based NLP**, and **AI-assisted thematic interpretation** to map how AI literacy has developed as a field across education, healthcare, information science, and workforce contexts.

 The analysis is implemented across **four Colab notebooks**, each corresponding to one of the study’s research questions (RQ1–RQ4).